 Why even try to get autoimmunity into remission?

 If you want to avoid the hamster wheel of managing medications and enduring continued tissue destruction, then getting to the root of the problem may interest you.

 Did you know that once you have one autoimmune disease, your chances of developing more of them are much higher?
 This is especially true when there’s uncontrolled inflammation, like when you are in a “flare.”
 When your immune system is actively in self-attack mode, it is hypervigilant as well as overloaded, and can more easily start to attack other types of self-tissue.
 This is not a good situation!

 Can you get rid of autoimmune diseases forever?

-The bad news is, no. Once your immune system creates T cells that tag your body tissue as a foreign invader, those “memory” cells are there forever.
-But, the good news is that you can do all sorts of things to regulate your immune system, reduce inflammatory messenger cells while increasing the anti-inflammatory ones, and actually make your autoimmunity go dormant.
+The bad news is, no. Once your immune system creates T cells that tag your body tissue as a foreign invader, those“memory” cells are there forever.
+But, the good news is that you can do all sorts of things to regulate your immune system so that these memory cells become dormant.
 This is the key – what we call dormancy, latency, or remission.

 Ready to get down to business?

 Learn the 3 Steps to Get Autoimmunity into Remission.
 Want personal help with this?
 Please reach out, this is my specialty!